andreeko28/kumparan-test/README.md

 This part is for monitoring with Prometheus using Helm Chart and specifying Prometheus configuration, you can see for Prometheus config in [here](https://github.com/andreeko28/kumparan-test/blob/main/prometheus-config.yaml) and this is a command for running Prometheus using Helm Chart :
 - helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
-- helm install prometheus prometheus-community/prometheus -f prometheus-config.yaml -n <namespace>
+- helm install prometheus prometheus-community/prometheus -f prometheus-config.yaml -n "namespace"